jblayter/SDM-Playbook/team-enablement/advocating.md

 > Huge shoutout to the team for shipping Feature X ahead of schedule!
 This unlocks Y revenue opportunity.
 Great collaboration across the board.

 **Protecting Team Capacity (Email):**
-> Thanks for the request on Z. The team is currently focused on A and B, which are tied to this quarter’s commitments.
-Happy to slot Z into next sprint planning or discuss trade-offs if it’s critical.
+> Thanks for the request on Z. The team is currently focused on A and B, which are tied to this quarter's commitments.
+Happy to slot Z into next sprint planning or discuss trade-offs if it's critical.

 **Resource Ask (Leadership Sync):**
 > Our current velocity is flat while backlog is growing 20% per sprint.
 Without an additional engineer in Q4, we risk slipping the release.
 I propose hiring one FTE or contracting support.